5 romantic things to do in Sicily for gay couples

 Sicily is the place you want to visit for that special romantic occasion, just like we did.
 These are our 5 romantic things to do in Sicily to inspire you to dream as well.

 The scenes around the village of Savoca from The Godfather movie are located in the Etna region in the Northeast of Sicily.
 The best way to experience it with your lover is in a luxury villa.
 We stayed in a few villas during our travels in Bali and from experience, having a private villa all to yourself is definitely worth the splurge.
 Doing this in a romantic destination like Italy is the perfect way to truly celebrate your special anniversary and why it is one of our favourite romantic things to do in Italy.

 We love using websites like Luxury Retreats, Airbnb and Tripadvisor to find hidden gems, like this renovated aristocratic country villa near Centuripe, complete with swimming pool and huge beautiful gardens.
 You can imagine being transported right into The Godfather movie set in a place like this!

-#2 SICILY BEACHES: get your fix of Vitamin Sea
+Sicily beaches for your fix of Vitamin Sea

-The North of the island is the place to come for more long sandy beaches, but inevitably will draw larger crowds of people.
+The North part of the island is the place to come for more long sandy beaches, but inevitably will draw larger crowds of people.
 The beaches in the South are more wild and untouched and in the East even more so with rocky beaches in remote fishing villages.

 Some of the best beaches in Sicily include: